-Cathedral tours, beginning at the Welcome Desk, last roughly an hour to an hour and fifteen minutes and provide a fascinating insight into the development of the Cathedral.
+Cathedral tours, beginning at the Welcome Desk, last roughly an hour and provide a fascinating insight into the development of the Cathedral.
 Trained guides highlight key points of religious, architectural and historical interest, as well as recounting many stories associated with the Cathedral and explaining its ongoing work and significance today.
 The tours are at ground level inside the Cathedral.
 No booking is necessary.

 There will be no 2:00pm tour on Saturday 11th March or Saturday 18th March due to events in the Cathedral.
 The 11:30am tour will be given as normal.

 The Cathedral always provides something new to spot on every visit, but items to look out for include:

 - the Romanesque arches of the nave and the unique painted wooden thirteenth century ceiling

 - the neo-gothic Victorian choir stalls and the stories they tell

 - the chapels of St. Oswald, St. Benedict and St. Kyneburgha in the South Transept

 - the crossing tower, rebuilt in the fourteenth century and then again by the Victorians

 - the High Altar